top of page

 • Innovation.
 We have solved a problem in a unique way.

-These business factors help you determine how much you can leverage corporate assets to develop and deliver a new product idea.
+These business factors help determine how much you can leverage corporate assets to develop and deliver a new product idea.

 Identify your capabilities and assets.
 ASPIRE is a handy mnemonic to help identify your organization’s core set of competencies to ensure you’re focused on the most valuable priorities.